MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Time and material projects

 For time and material projects, the [customer invoice](#invoice) amount is based on transaction lines that are entered on projects.
-Transactions can be [invoiced per project](project-to-profit-process-project-invoices-overview.md) or per [project contract](#project-contract).
+Transactions can be invoiced per project or per [project contract](#project-contract).
+Learn more at [Manage project financials overview](project-to-profit-manage-project-financials-overview.md).

 ### Time entry